jest-community/vscode-jest/README.md

 #### runMode

-The `runMode` controls test UX, determining when tests should run, test output options, and common run-time toggles like coverage.
+The `runMode` controls test UX, determining when tests should run, and housing the common run-time toggles like coverage.

 **runMode type**
 ```ts